MobilityWorks

 The cost of amputation treatment can vary depending on a number of factors, including the type of amputation, the location of the amputation, the patient’s overall health, and the hospital or surgery center where the amputation is performed.

-On average, amputation surgery costs for patients not covered by health insurance typically range from $20,000 to $60,000.
-Even patients with insurance may incur a range of out-of-pocket costs related to the amputation.
+On average, the total lifetime costs for amputation patients are over $500,000, according to a 2009 study.
+Even with insurance, patients may incur out-of-pocket costs related to the amputation.

 Depending on the type of amputation, surgery and healing expenses will vary.
 For example, when comparing a foot amputation cost to an above-knee amputation cost, there is a difference of about $20,000.

-Long-term medical expenses for amputation are estimated at $100,000 to $500,000, a range which depends on the limb removed and the type of rehabilitation and recovery that a patient needs.
+Long-term medical expenses for amputation are estimated at $100,000 to $500,000, a range that depends on the limb removed and the type of rehabilitation and recovery that a patient needs.

 Although the medical expenses associated with amputation procedures, rehabilitation funding for prosthetics, and long-term health care will vary depending on the situation, the expenses can add up quickly.
 Help Hope Live is your community-based fundraising source to provide financial assistance for amputees for treatment, physical therapy, rehabilitation services, and other associated costs.